Community Transformation Grant

 What is MDH doing with the money?

-CTG in Minnesota focuses on two areas.
+CTG in Minnesota focuses in three areas:

 - Local grants to implement proven strategies in targeted communities with the greatest need based on the highest rural concentration, poverty, chronic disease, obesity and tobacco use.